Nation Building, Globalization, and Decolonizing the Mind

 Namibia and South Africa provide a rich context in which to explore the theme of nation-building as these two countries demonstrate that the transition to independence is both a beautiful and painful process.
 Students learn about historical and present-day challenges in creating national identity, an inclusive multi-party democracy, and a model for development.
 Studying Namibia and South Africa’s model and approach to such issues provides a useful context for understanding globalization and nation-building struggles throughout the world.

-- Learn about the process of building a nation and identity amidst challenges such as underdevelopment, extreme inequality, and painful racial and colonial legacies
+- Academic discussions centered on building a nation and identity amidst challenges such as underdevelopment, extreme inequality, and painful racial and colonial legacies

-- A focus on the impact of gender, race, culture, and identity on democratic processes, human rights issues, and social and economic advancement today
+- Impact of gender, race, culture, and identity on democratic processes, human rights issues, and social and economic advancement today

-- Both rural and urban host family stays in each country to add to the in-depth cultural experience.
-When not with host families, students stay in the CGEE house in Windhoek, a 10-minute walk from downtown
+- Homestays with both rural and urban host families to add to the in-depth cultural experience.
+When not with host families, students stay in the CGEE house, a 10-minute walk from downtown Windhoek